CDC Lifts US Re-Entry Covid Testing Requirement, Making International Cruise Travel Easier

-(Updated 1:40 p.m.
-EDT) – In a landmark move for the travel industry, the U.S. Centers for Disease Control and Prevention is expected to drop its requirement for travelers to test negative for COVID-19 before entering the country, CNN reported today citing White House officials.
+(Updated 4:47 p.m.
+EDT) – In a landmark move for the travel industry, the U.S. Centers for Disease Control and Prevention is expected to drop its requirement for travelers to test negative for COVID-19 before entering the country, White House assistant press secretary Kevin Munoz confirmed Friday on Twitter.

 The measure is expected to take effect at midnight on Sunday, June 12 for U.S.-bound air travelers.
 The testing requirement had been in place since January 2021 for air travel to the United States.